Opt2Skill: Imitating Dynamically-feasible Whole-Body Trajectories for Versatile Humanoid Loco-Manipulation: Results

 Table~\ref{tab:baseline} presents the tracking performance of policies trained with different reference datasets.
 We evaluate $20$ trajectories per policy.
 TO and IK trajectories are approximately $14$ seconds long, while human trajectories range from $5$–$6$ seconds.
 The reported metrics are averaged over the full trajectory duration.
 Overall, Opt2Skill achieves the best tracking accuracy across most metrics.

 Specifically, Opt2Skill achives an average hand tracking error of $2.00$ cm and foot tracking error of $5.23$ cm.
 In contrast, the human-retargeted policy shows higher errors of $4.25$ cm (hand) and $9.42$ cm (foot), while the IK-based policy yields $5.47$ cm (hand) and $5.24$ cm (foot).
 Regarding long-term consistency, Opt2Skill achieves the lowest global drift: $1.14\%$ in base position, $0.06$ mm/frame laterally, and $0.02$ mrad/frame in yaw, clearly outperforming the human-retargeted and IK-based policies.
 Although the IK-based policy achieves the lowest joint angle error ($E_{\text{joint}}=0.02$ rad), its higher task-space tracking errors indicate a fundamental discrepancy between kinematic feasibility and dynamic consistency.
 These results show that physical feasibility and task adaptability of TO-based references contribute to both local tracking accuracy and long-term global stability.
+A Wilcoxon signed-rank test confirmed statistically significant differences in end-effector tracking performance between TO and IK/human datasets ($p<0.001$ for both comparisons).

 We further analyze Opt2Skill’s performance under different observation history lengths ($0$, $5$, $10$, and $15$ steps), as shown in Table~\ref{tab:baseline}.
 The results indicate that incorporating a short to moderate observation history significantly improves tracking accuracy, while overly long histories can deteriorate policy performance.
 Overall, Opt2Skill with a 10-step history achieves the best overall accuracy.